-[para 35] After a review of the records, I find that section 17(4)(e.1) applies to the Third Party's credit card information within records 23, 24 and 25.
-Although the credit card information relates to a credit card that was issued by a government department, the records show that it was issued in the Third Party's name for use by the Third Party.
+[para 37] After a review of the records I find that section 17(4)(e.1) applies to the Third Party's personal information.
+The Third Party's personal information consists of credit card statements that relate to the Third Party's use of the government-issued credit card.
+Although the credit card was issued by a government department, the records show that it was issued in the Third Party's name for use by the Third Party.
 I find that the presumption in section 17(4)(e.1) applies to that information.